Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: An Adaptive Active-Set StoSQP Scheme

 for any coefficients $a_i, b_i\geq 0$ and $\sum_i a_i^2+b_i^2 >0$.
-In contrast, the weak~MFCQ only requires that the linear combination is nonzero for a particular set of coefficients.
-However, we adopt the simplified, but stronger, condition only because~\eqref{equ:LS} has a cleaner form and a clearer connection to SQP subproblems.
-The coefficients of the weak MFCQ in \cite{Lucidi1992New,Pillo2002Augmented, Pillo2008truncated} are relatively hard to interpret and even~depend on a particular choice of the merit function, although their assumption statement is sharper.
-That said, the condition \eqref{equ:LS} is still weaker than other literature on augmented Lagrangian \citep{Pillo1982new, Pillo1986exact, Lucidi1988New}; and weaker than what is widely assumed in SQP analysis \citep{Boggs1995Sequential}, where the IQP system, $c_i + \nabla^Tc_i\bz = \0$, $1\leq i\leq m$, $g_i + \nabla^Tg_i\bz \leq \0$, $1\leq i\leq r$, is supposed to have a solution.
-Moreover,~we~do~not~require a strict complementary condition, which is imposed for procedures that apply (squared) slack variables to transfer inequality constraints and define related merit~functions \citep[A2]{Zavala2014Scalable}, \citep[Proposition 3.8]{Fukuda2017note}.
+In contrast, the weak~MFCQ only requires that the above linear combination is nonzero for a particular~set~of coefficients.
+However, we adopt the simplified but a bit stronger condition only because \eqref{equ:LS} has a cleaner form and a clearer connection to SQP subproblems.
+The coefficients of the weak MFCQ in \cite{Lucidi1992New,Pillo2002Augmented, Pillo2008truncated} are relatively hard~to~interpret.
+Instead of regarding the constraint qualification as the essence of~constraints, those coefficients depend on particular choice of the merit function, although that assumption statement is sharper.
+That said, \eqref{equ:LS} is still weaker than other literature on the augmented Lagrangian \citep{Pillo1982new, Pillo1986exact, Lucidi1988New}; and weaker than~what~is widely assumed in SQP analysis \citep{Boggs1995Sequential}, where the IQP system, $c_i + \nabla^Tc_i\bz = \0$, $1\leq i\leq m$, $g_i + \nabla^Tg_i\bz \leq \0$, $1\leq i\leq r$, is supposed to have a solution.~Moreover, we do not require the strict complementary condition, which is~often~imposed for the merit functions that apply (squared) slack variables to transform nonlinear inequality~constraints \citep[A2]{Zavala2014Scalable}, \citep[Proposition 3.8]{Fukuda2017note}.